Sibusiso-Gumede/Sibusiso-Gumede/README.md

 About Me
 --------

-I am a passionate software developer with a fascination for building full stack applications including web, mobile, and desktop applications.
+I am a zealous software developer with a fascination for building full stack web, mobile, and desktop applications.
 I thrive on transforming an abstract concept into a useful product by virtue of the software development lifecycle process.

-Furthermore, I have a strong theoretical computer science background and possess an essential problem-solving prowess.
+Furthermore, I have a strong theoretical computer science background and possess an exceptional problem-solving prowess.

 * ✉️  You can contact me at [sibusisojgumede@icloud.com](mailto:sibusisojgumede@icloud.com)
 * 🧠  I'm learning Flutter/Dart and working on a grocery shopping web app (Discount My Groceries).